calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 	bwa mem pa14_reference.fna sample_R1_val_1.fq.gz sample_R2_val_2.fq.gz | samtools sort | samtools view -Sb -o sample_sorted.bam
 > Note: this command pipes to **`samtools`** twice - once to sort the reads and the next time to convert the output to binary format (SAM to BAM) and save the file.
 > The **`-F 4`** flag specifies **`samtools`** to exclude unaligned reads to the output .bam file.
  Assess the quality of the alignments

+This can also be done on many files at once (see `bwa.mem.sh`).

+	nano bwa.mem.sh
+ 	chomd a+x bwa.mem.sh
+  	./bwa.mem.sh
+> Note: copy `bwa.mem.sh` to a new file and execute the above commands.
+It will only work if the file extensions are the same as above.

+ Assess the quality of the alignments

 	samtools flagstat sample_sorted.bam